onefrankguy/spare-me/README.md

 * get social bragging rights with tweetable high scores
 * never lose your place with automatic save games
 * crank up the competition with dynamic difficulty levels
-* start bowling fast with an inline tutorial
+* start bowling fast with an in-line tutorial

 ## Credits ##